 It is HIGHLY recommended that you use a public IP for the system.
-If you use a private IP, all your subscribers and gateways must be in the same private network.
-The sip:provider CE handles gateways and subscribers behind NAT, but the sip:provider CE itself cannot be behind NAT.
+If you can not get a real or mapped 1:1 public IP, all your subscribers and gateways must be in the same private network.
+The sip:provider CE handles gateways and subscribers behind dynamic NAT, but the sip:provider CE itself cannot be behind dynamic NAT.